 - They are not necessary to you.
 You are the type of person that is not very picky about your makeup look, you’ve seen the artist’s work, and you trust they will do a great job no matter what.

-- SCHEDULE THEM IN THE MORNING – By scheduling your trial in the morning, you’ll be able to see how your makeup truly holds up throughout the rest of the day.
+- SCHEDULE THEM IN THE MORNING – By scheduling your preview in the morning, you’ll be able to see how your makeup truly holds up throughout the rest of the day.

 REMEMBER TO STAY BEAUTIFUL!!

 2 thoughts on “Are Bridal Previews Worth It?”

 The photography on your page is beautiful!